jonathankellyva/vdc-helper/README.md

 * Highlight Live Directed Session tags (i.e., the little bubbles that say "Zoom", "Source Connect", etc.) in gold so that they stand out.

+* Periodically refresh the number of responses and the job status without having to refresh the whole page.

 #### Job Response Editor